An independent guide to Val Thorens

 By the tourist office counter is a children's play area, and a space for changing babies' nappies.

 The tourist office in Val Thorens offers internet connection - wifi, and two computers in the lobby of the Maison de Val Thorens.
 It's quite expensive: wifi through Neptune at the tourist office costs €9.50 a day, or €30 a week; and internet on the computers by the tourist office is €3 for 30 minutes, €5 an hour, then a range of times and prices up to €50 for 50 hours.
-Why would you bother when you can get free wifi in other places around resort?
-Charging a lot of money for internet connections in public places may have been ok once, but it's probably becoming culturally unacceptable now.
+There are other places around resort where you can get free wifi.

 There is free wifi at some of the lift stations (including Funitel Péclet, Plein Sud, Pionniers, Moraine, Portette, Funitel 3 Vallées, Plateau, Cime de Caron, and Cairn; wifi is also available at the bottom of Rosael chair in Orelle, and reaches to the terrace of the Chalet Chinal Donat mountain restaurant).
 Internet access is during the skiing day only, from 9am to 5pm.
 The ski pass offices at Forum, Olympiades, and Montana also have free wifi.